BT audio player: Installation and external power

 Speaker mounted on ceiling

-The speaker and enclosure mounted on the ceiling, prior to intalling the false ceiling.
+The speaker and enclosure mounted on the ceiling, prior to installing the false ceiling.

 Once the drywall ceiling is installed (it was recently removed to repair water damage), the speaker faceplate will sit flush against the ceiling.